-We typically provide forward looking financial guidance when we announce our financial results from the prior quarter.
 We undertake no obligation to update such guidance at any time.
 Frequently in the past, our financial results have failed to meet the guidance we provided.
-There are a number of reasons why we might fail, including, but not limited to, the factors described in the preceding Risk Factor.
+There are a number of reasons why we might fail, including, but not limited to, the factors described in these Risk Factors.